 Gender and Disability FAQs for Casting Professionals

-We’re committed to improving the experience for all Spotlight members and applicants, especially when it comes to promoting inclusion and diversity in our industry so you’ll now see new options for gender and disabilities in profiles.
+We’re committed to improving the experience for all Spotlight members and applicants, especially when it comes to promoting inclusion and diversity in our industry so you’ll now see a wider range of options for gender and disabilities in profiles.

-Unless the role you are casting has very specific requirements in one of these categories, we’d encourage you to use the new features to help make your casting search as inclusive as possible.
+Unless the role you are casting has very specific requirements we’d encourage you to make your casting search as inclusive as possible.

 Creating a Breakdown

 - Click the [Create a breakdown] button on your account homepage